voidreamer/pig-souls/README.md

-An experimental game made un bevy / rust of a pig discovering an epic world
+An experimental game made in bevy and using rust, consists of a pig discovering an epic world!